essif-lab/framework/docs/tev2/terms/ingestion-profile.md

 # TEv2 Curated Text Header
 term: ingestion-profile
 termType: concept
+isa:
+glossaryText: the specification of a method by which files that are in a particular place and format (e.g., wiki files) are turned into a [curated text](@).
+synonyms:
 groupTags:
-synonyms:
 formPhrases: ingestion-profile{ss}
+# Curation status
 status: proposed
 created: 2022-08-17
 updated: 2022-08-17
+# Origins/Acknowledgements
 contributors: RieksJ
-isa:
-glossaryText: the specification of a method by which files that are in a particular place and format (e.g., wiki files) are turned into a [curated text](@).
+attribution:
+originalLicense:
 ---

 # Ingestion-profile